 When you’re a beginner woodworker, every penny counts.
-You may not know what sort of wood to look for or how much it costs per linear foot.
+You may not know what kind of wood to look for or how much it costs per linear foot.
 In this post, I will help teach you about the cheapest woods!

 How Much More Expensive Is Wood Right Now

-What Is The Cheapest Type Of Wood?
+What Is The Cheapest Type Of Wood To Buy?

 When it comes to woodwork, the saying goes that you get what you pay for.
 This may be true in some cases, but there are a number of woods that are both cheap and strong.